FAQs

 Learn More

 An orthodontist is a general dentist who has had 2 to 3 more years of full-time training in orthodontics, resulting in a nationally accepted specialty certificate.
-The orthodontist then limits their practice to straightening teeth and correcting jaw problems.
+However, the orthodontist then limits their practice to straightening teeth and correcting jaw problems.

 Phase 1 treatment is delivered early and before all permanent teeth have erupted.
-The purpose of this early care is to start correcting harmful malocclusions or poor bites that may be more difficult or impossible to correct later.
-Phase 1 treatment does not eliminate the need for conventional orthodontics done during adolescence.
-Examples of phase 1 treatment include correcting individual tooth or jaw crossbites, severe underbites, and overbites where function, aesthetic, or psychological concerns are identified.
+Plus, the purpose of this early care is to start correcting harmful malocclusions or poor bites that may be more difficult or impossible to correct later.
+Furthermore, phase 1 treatment does not eliminate the need for conventional orthodontics done during adolescence.
+However, examples of phase 1 treatment include correcting individual tooth or jaw crossbites, severe underbites, and overbites where function, aesthetic, or psychological concerns are identified.

 Phase 2 treatment is conventional orthodontic treatment.
-It may start while the last baby teeth are falling out and continue until the 12-year molars have been evaluated or straightened.
+Moreover, it may start while the last baby teeth are falling out and continue until the 12-year molars have been evaluated or straightened.
 This treatment usually lasts between 14-18 months.

 More Questions

 Braces use steady, gentle pressure to gradually move teeth into their proper positions.
-The brackets that are placed on your teeth and the archwire that connects them are the main components.
-When the archwire is placed into the brackets, it tries to return to its original shape.
+Plus, the brackets that are placed on your teeth and the archwire that connects them are the main components.
+Furthermore, when the archwire is placed into the brackets, it tries to return to its original shape.
 As it does so, it applies pressure to move your teeth to their new, more ideal positions.

 • Upper front teeth protrude excessively over the lower teeth or are bucked